Asemica-me/Asemica-me/README.md

 ### Current Focus

 - 🔭 Currently focused on refining my skills in both back-end and front-end development.
-- 🌱 Learning and exploring new aspects of Digital Humanities and how it intersects with technology.
+- 🌱 Learning and exploring new aspects of Digital Humanities and how cultural heritage can intersect with technology.

 ### Get in Touch